mlbio-epfl/COSMIC/readme.md

    ```bash
    python ./img2seq/mouse.py
    ```
-   After running, you will get both the model checkpoint and the predicted genes.
+   After running, you will get both the model checkpoint and the predicted genes in the file `img2seq_mouse.pt` in `./img2seq/inference`.
+The keys to the checkpoint and the inference are "model_ckpt" and "pred_genes".

 ### 3. Evaluation